OctopusDeploy/docs/docs/packaging-applications/package-repositories/guides/artifactory-nuget-feed.md

 ![Artifactory add permission group](images/artifactory-local-nuget-add-permission-add-group.png "width=500")

-From the groups selection screen, choose the newly created group, or an existing group so that it's in the **Included Group** column and click **Ok**.
+From the groups selection screen, choose the newly created group, or an existing group so that it's in the **Included Group** column and click **OK**.

 ![Artifactory permissions include group](images/artifactory-local-nuget-add-permission-include-group.png "width=500")